gardener/documentation/hugo/content/010-blog/2018_week_17/_index.md

 {{% blog_img "logo" "blog-https.png" %}}

 For encrypted communication between the client to the load balancer, you need to specify a TLS private key and certificate to be used by the ingress controller.

-For the ingress controller to use the certificate and private key stored in a Kubernetes secret, user needs to specify the secret name in the TLS configuration section of their ingress spec.
-The secret is assumed to exist in the same namespace as the ingress.
+Create a secret in the namespace of the ingress containing the TLS private key and certificate.
+Then configure the secret name in the TLS configuration section of the ingress specification.

 ..read on [HTTPS - Self Signed Certificates](../readmore/https) how to configure it.